hussein12347/qcf_quran_lite/README.md

     ];
   },
 )

-2. List Reading Mode (QuranSurahListView)

-Ideal for Tafseer views, translations, or reading verse-by-verse.
-It renders a specific Surah as a vertical list.
+2. List Reading Mode (QuranSurahListView)Ideal for Tafseer views, translations, or reading verse-by-verse.
+It renders a specific Surah as a vertical list.QuranSurahListView(

-QuranSurahListView(
   surahNumber: 1, // Al-Fatihah
   highlightsNotifier: _highlights,
   ayahStyle: TextStyle(fontSize: 24, color: Colors.black),
 )

-3. Audio Synchronization & Auto-Scrolling

-QuranSurahListView natively supports programmatic scrolling (via scrollable_positioned_list).
-This makes it incredibly easy to sync the UI with an audio player.

-final ItemScrollController _itemScrollController = ItemScrollController();
+3. Audio Synchronization & Auto-ScrollingQuranSurahListView natively supports programmatic scrolling (via scrollable_positioned_list).
+This makes it incredibly easy to sync the UI with an audio player.final ItemScrollController _itemScrollController = ItemScrollController();

 // 1.
 Attach the controller to the view QuranSurahListView(